odisfm/clyph-x-actions/safe_launch/README.md

 ## usage
 `SAFELAUNCH <scene number>`\
 `SAFELAUNCH SEL` launch the selected scene\
-`SAFELAUNCH NEXT` launch the scene below the selected scene
+`SAFELAUNCH NEXT` launch the scene below the selected scene\
+`SAFELAUNCH PREV` launch the scene above the selected scene

 ### checking within a range of tracks